El Moro, Old San JuanCheck out my photography homepage here: Stephen Hayden Photography

 Built from local stone 400 years ago into a 200 foot high cliff.

-is to experience this place.
-We stopped for lunch in the caves center.
+center.
 As we keep going and going through the cave, the guides point out that we have just made a giant loop and are in the same spot we had been previously.
 The difference is the water level, having already risen 4 feet since we entered!
 Now we all understand why it was necessary to leave so early in the morning, the daily(yes, everyday) thunderstorms are unpredictable- leaving late in the day with drastically changing water levels would be dangerous.
 We returned to San Juan at around 3pm glowing from the experience, although a bit tired.
 For me, there was more adventure ahead, as I was to drive back west to the surfing mecca of Rincon for more diving the following day.

 I followed the coastline towards Areceibo, and what a beautiful coastline it was.
 I was finally away from the sprawl of San Juan.
 I passed through a small town where school was just let out, and it confirmed my belief that the best way to see what the people of a far off place is like is to see the children!
-When I got to
+When I got to Areceibo I headed south, into the flat topped limestone mountains and valleys.

 Old San Juan